 Tracking Engagement as a Psychological State over Time

 An annual survey is like a snapshot – it asks employees how engaged they feel at that point in time, it does not tell you anything about how often they were engaged over the past few weeks or months.
 Nor does it tell you anything about how engagement fluctuated at a particular business unit in response to a leadership intervention or a policy change or such.
-One way to get a more accurate and up-to-date picture of the state of engagement in your organisation would be to use pulse or mini surveys to measure different aspects of engagement on a quarterly or even monthly basis.
-In the illustration below, the annual survey’s 9 questions are split into different groups and measured via pulse surveys on a quarterly basis.
+One way to get a more accurate and up-to-date picture of the state of engagement in your organisation would be to use regular pulse or mini surveys to measure and track the levels of engagement on a quarterly or even monthly basis.

 Measuring engagement on a more regular basis will provide you with a more accurate and up-to-date picture of the state of engagement in your organisation, and will enable managers to more effectively drive engagement in their business units.
 The good news is that running a series of pulse surveys in Engage SURVEY is a breeze, particularly if a diagnostic survey has already been conducted so the survey participants and survey model have already been captured.
 Running a pulse survey is as simple as picking the survey questions and selecting the participants.
 Pulse surveys that are in addition targeted at specific business units and that measure specific facets or dimensions of engagement and related will help you to track and monitor the impact of engagement interventions at all levels.